Calibrating Decision Robustness via Inverse Conformal Risk Control: Experiments

 \section{Experiments}

-This section evaluates the performance of our proposed algorithm in \Cref{alg}, termed \ul{C}onformal \ul{RE}gret \ul{M}iscoverage \ul{E}stimate (\texttt{CREME}).
-We focus on four representative optimization paradigms: ($i$) linear programming; ($ii$) the newsvendor problem (single-item inventory); ($iii$) portfolio optimization (long-only, mean--CVaR proxy); and ($iv$) the shortest path problem (equivalently, a unit flow problem).
+This section presents the numerical evaluation of \texttt{CREME} (\Cref{alg}).
+We focus on four representative optimization paradigms for decision-making problems: ($i$) linear programming; ($ii$) the newsvendor problem; ($iii$) portfolio optimization; and ($iv$) the shortest path problem.
 These problems are chosen because they exemplify widely studied optimization settings, and their regret can be efficiently computed using convex solvers.
-In each case, we designate certain parameters in the optimization objective (\eg, the cost vector) as the uncertain random variable~$Y$, and the uncertainty set is defined as a $\ell_\infty$ ball centered at $\mathbb{E}[Y]$.
-Additional information for experimental configurations and omitted details in the remaining subsections are all deferred \Cref{app:exp}.
+Their supremum $B$ defined in \Cref{ass:bound} is either known by design or approximated through the empirical maximum $\max_{1 \leq i \leq n} \ell_\lambda(x_i, y_i)$.
+Additional experimental configuration details, explanations, and additional experiment results can be found in \Cref{app:exp}.